Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Background

 \subsection{Normal Modes}

-In both trap architectures, small displacements about equilibrium decompose into normal modes—the collective vibrational degrees of freedom of the ion crystal~\cite{James1998,Wang2013,Shankar2020,Dubin2020}.
+In both trap architectures, small displacements about equilibrium decompose into collective vibrational normal modes~\cite{James1998,Wang2013,Shankar2020,Dubin2020}.
 These modes mediate interactions between the ions' internal states~\cite{Cirac1995} and underpin entangling operations such as the \MSGATE~\cite{Srensen2000}.
-We adopt a Hamiltonian formulation of normal-mode analysis~\cite{Dubin2020}, which yields a general, system-independent description of the linear dynamics.
+We adopt a Hamiltonian formulation of normal-mode analysis~\cite{Dubin2020}, allowing us to treat linear and nonlinear dynamics across architectures within the same framework.

 \emph{Classical non-dimensionalization.} We normalize lengths by $l_0$, time by $\omega_0^{-1}$, masses by a reference $m_0$, and energies by $E_0 = m_0 \omega_0^2 l_0^2$ (definitions in Appendix~\ref{app:quantization}).
 With this choice, mode coordinates are dimensionless: $Q_n$ and $P_n$ are the canonical coordinates obtained from the linearized dynamics, and the mode frequencies $\omega_n$ are expressed in units of $\omega_0$.